jessefaler/SLS/Building.md

    The Dockerfile is located in the `DockerImage` package in the root folder of the repository.
 Build this image on the machine running Wings.

 7. **Add the SLS egg to Pterodactyl**:\
-   The SLS egg can be found in the `pteroEgg` package in the root folder of the repository.
+   The SLS egg can be found in the root folder of the repository named egg-server.json.
 Download the egg and add it through the Pterodactyl panel.

 If you have any issues or questions, feel free to ask in the discussions section.